Jane Stallman, Senior Partner

 Robert has successfully partnered with government agencies, nonprofits, universities and community based organizations such as churches.
 Since joining CSF in 2014, Robert has consulted to important CSF clients such as Alameda County General Services, California State Parks Foundation, Sandia National Laboratories, Lake County Tribal Health Consortium, Point Blue Conservation Science and Santa Clara Valley Water District.

-Robert holds an MA degree in organizational psychology from the California School of Professional Psychology (CSPP) and expects to complete his PhD in organizational psychology at CSPP later this year.
+Robert earned a PhD in organizational psychology from the California School of Professional Psychology (CSPP) in San Francisco..

 Stephanie Hochman, Partner